apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 When you apply the Filter transform to the numbers collection in the example above, you'll be able to catch the error during pipeline construction.

-### Declaring Type Hints Using Decorators
+### Declaring typehints Using Decorators

-To specify type hints as properties of a `DoFn` or `PTransform`, use the decorators `@with_input_types()` and `@with_output_types()`.
+To specify typehints as properties of a `DoFn` or `PTransform`, use the decorators `@with_input_types()` and `@with_output_types()`.

-The following code declares an `int` type hint on `FilterEvensDoFn`, using the decorator `@with_input_types()`.
+The following code declares an `int` typehint on `FilterEvensDoFn`, using the decorator `@with_input_types()`.

 {{< highlight py >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" type_hints_do_fn >}}
 {{< /highlight >}}

 Decorators receive an arbitrary number of positional and/or keyword arguments, typically interpreted in the context of the function they're wrapping.
-Generally the first argument is a type hint for the main input, and additional arguments are type hints for side inputs.
+Generally the first argument is a typehint for the main input, and additional arguments are typehints for side inputs.

 #### Disabling Annotations Use

-Since this style of type hint declaration is enabled by default, here are some ways to disable it.
+Since this style of typehint declaration is enabled by default, here are some ways to disable it.

 1. Using the `@beam.typehints.no_annotations` decorator on the specific function you want Beam to ignore annotations for.
-1. Declaring type hints using the decorator or inline methods above.
+1. Declaring typehints using the decorator or inline methods above.
 These will take precedence over annotations.
 1. Calling `beam.typehints.disable_type_annotations()` before pipeline creation.
 This will prevent Beam from looking at annotations on all functions.

 ### Defining Generic Types

-You can use type hint annotations to define generic types.
+You can use typehint annotations to define generic types.
-The following code specifies an input type hint that asserts the generic type `T`, and an output type hint that asserts the type `Tuple[int, T]`.
+The following code specifies an input typehint that asserts the generic type `T`, and an output typehint that asserts the type `Tuple[int, T]`.
 If the input to `MyTransform` is of type `str`, Beam will infer the output type to be `Tuple[int, str]`.

 {{< highlight py >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" type_hints_transform >}}
 {{< /highlight >}}

-## Kinds of Type Hints
+## Kinds of typehints

-You can use type hints with any class, including Python primitive types, container classes, and user-defined classes.
-All classes, such as `int`, `float`, and user-defined classes, can be used to define type hints, called **simple type hints**.
-Container types such as lists, tuples, and iterables, can also be used to define type hints and are called **parameterized type hints**.
-Finally, there are some special types that don't correspond to any concrete Python classes, such as `Any`, `Optional`, and `Union`, that are also permitted as type hints.
+You can use typehints with any class, including Python primitive types, container classes, and user-defined classes.
+All classes, such as `int`, `float`, and user-defined classes, can be used to define typehints, called **simple typehints**.
+Container types such as lists, tuples, and iterables, can also be used to define typehints and are called **parameterized typehints**.
+Finally, there are some special types that don't correspond to any concrete Python classes, such as `Any`, `Optional`, and `Union`, that are also permitted as typehints.

-Beam defines its own internal type hint types, which are still available for use for backward compatibility.
+Beam defines its own internal typehint types, which are still available for use for backward compatibility.
 It also supports Python's typing module types, which are internally converted to Beam internal types.
 > For new code, it is recommended to use [**typing**](https://docs.python.org/3/library/typing.html) module types.

-### Simple Type Hints
+### Simple typehints

-Type hints can be of any class, from `int` and `str`, to user-defined classes.
-If you have a class as a type hint, you may want to define a coder for it.
+typehints can be of any class, from `int` and `str`, to user-defined classes.
+If you have a class as a typehint, you may want to define a coder for it.

-### Parameterized Type Hints
+### Parameterized typehints

-Parameterized type hints are useful for hinting the types of container-like Python objects, such as `list`.
-These type hints further refine the elements in those container objects.
+Parameterized typehints are useful for hinting the types of container-like Python objects, such as `list`.
+These typehints further refine the elements in those container objects.

-The parameters for parameterized type hints can be simple types, parameterized types, or type variables.
-Element types that are type variables, such as `T`, impose relationships between the inputs and outputs of an operation (for example, `List[T]` -> `T`).
-Type hints can be nested, allowing you to define type hints for complex types.
+The parameters for parameterized typehints can be simple types, parameterized types, or type variables.
+Element types that are type variables, such as `T`, impose relationships between the inputs and outputs of an operation (for example, `List[T]` -> `T`). typehints can be nested, allowing you to define typehints for complex types.
 For example, `List[Tuple[int, int, str]]`.

 In order to avoid conflicting with the namespace of the built-in container types, the first letter is capitalized.

-The following parameterized type hints are permitted:
+The following parameterized typehints are permitted:

 * `Tuple[T, U]`
 * `Tuple[T, ...]`